chartjs/Chart.js/README.md

 Chart.js provides two different builds that are available for your use.
 The `Chart.js` and `Chart.min.js` files include Chart.js and the accompanying color parsing library.
 If this version is used and you require the use of the time axis, [Moment.js](http://momentjs.com/) will need to be included before Chart.js.

-The `Chart.bundle.js` and `Chart.bundle.min.js` builds include Moment.js in a single file.
+The `Chart.bundle.js` and `Chart.bundle.min.js` builds include Moment.js and Moment-timezone.js in a single file.
 This version should be used if you require time axes and want a single file to include, select this version.
-Do not use this build if your application already includes Moment.js.
-If you do, Moment.js will be included twice, increasing the page load time and potentially introducing version issues.
+Do not use this build if your application already includes Moment.js and Moment-timezone.js (optional).
+If you do, those files will be included twice, increasing the page load time and potentially introducing version issues.

 ## Documentation